pshirole/pranavshirole.github.io/_posts/2020-03-22-London-Neighborhoods.md

 <img src="/assets/img/london-crime/map2.JPG">

-Each cluster is color coded for the ease of presentation.
+Each cluster is color-coded for the ease of presentation.
 We can see that the  majority of the neighborhoods fall in the purple cluster, which is Cluster 1.
 Three neighborhoods have their own cluster, which are Red, Green and Yellow, i.e. Cluster 0, 3 and 4 respectively.
 The Blue cluster, which is Cluster 2, consists of three neighborhoods.

 ### Analysis
 Analyze each of the clusters to identify the characteristics of each cluster and the neighborhoods in them.